 Analyzing Atossa Therapeutics's Unusual Options Activity

-On Wednesday, shares of Atossa Therapeutics (NASDAQ:ATOS) saw unusual options activity.
-After the option alert, the stock price moved up to $4.27.
+Shares of Atossa Therapeutics (NASDAQ:ATOS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $4.01.

 - Trade Type: CALL